MayMay39/abyssescapade/README.md

-# An extravagant escapade

-Hi!
-ABYSSESCAPADE is the second of my projects and a truly grand platformer indeed.
-Play as Dott, a being with a simple dream to live a better life.
-Stuck in god's flawed world, he wishes to travel up a dimension known as Paraslixox, a gateway between the two worlds.
-However, the journey will not be easy.
-Phasing through the gateway will prove to be a challenge, and once our hero enters the dimension, he must collect 4 relics to exit.

-As of November, ABYSSESCAPADE is still under development.
-However, a prototype is out at https://maymay39.itch.io/abyssescapade.
-Expect the full release in February 2021, I'm excited that I have the oppurtunity to develop this awesome game.
+# The Escapade of Legends

+Hello!
+Thanks for checking out this repository.
+ABYSS • ESCAPADE is an upcoming game, and the second release of the ABYSS series.
+Play as *Dott*, a little fellow with a simple dream of having a better life.

+A long time ago, the god of the worlds was unhappy with the universe he created and decided to build a new, fresh world right on top of the old one.
+To prevent the two from knowing eachother's existance, he made a hellish dimension in between the two worlds known as **Paraslixox**.

+Eventually, too many adventurers were trying to get past Paraslixox so the god sealed the border with an ancient relic.
+However...

+...One day, while strolling in paradise, the god of the worlds himself dropped the relic that sealed Paraslixox. **Team Impossible** accidentally stumbled upon this relic and re-opened the gate, causing a catastrophe.
+They reverted the god's curse over Paraslixox, preventing the world from crushing down into a ball.

+Fast forward to now.
+Dott heard rumors